carpentries-incubator/pangenomics/_episodes/01-introduction.md

 level of species.
 And although it started from the study of bacteria, it has also been used in the research of eukaryotes, archaea, and viruses.

 The pangenome can be divided into two principal components: the **core genome**, which contains genes present in all the genomes compared, and the
 **dispensable** or **accessory genome**, that comprises the genes that are not shared by all the genomes.
-The dispensable can be subdivided into the
+The accesory can be subdivided into the
 **shell genome**, the proportion of genes present in the majority of the genomes, and **cloud genome**, comprised of genes in the minority of the genomes.
 This is a somewhat ambiguous definition of the partitions, in practice, the percentage of genomes that define each partition can be set differently by each software of pangenome analysis and by each researcher.
 And other terms such as